 10. Client Amendments

 The Developer encourages input from the Client during the design process, therefore the Client agrees that there will be no design changes after the basic layout has been confirmed and accepted by the Client.
-If significant modification is requested after a layour has been built to the Client’s specification, it will be counted as an additional charge at our hourly rate, which much be paid for.
+If significant modification is requested after a layout has been built to the Client’s specification, it will be counted as an additional charge at our hourly rate, which must be paid for.

-Examples of significant modification at the request of the Client include: Replacing more than 50% of the text to any given page; creating a new navigation structure or changing the designs graphics; or significantly reconfiguring the Client’s shopping cart with new product, shipping or other calculation if e-commerce was included.
+Examples of significant modification at the request of the Client include: Replacing more than 50% of the text to any given page; creating a new navigation structure or changing the graphics; or significantly reconfiguring the Client’s shopping cart with new products, shipping or other calculations if e-commerce was included.

 If significant modifications are requested by the Client, the Developer reserves the right to refuse such changes, or to charge additional expenses, at their discretion.
 However, reasonable minor changes will be covered during development.